Floorp-Projects/Floorp/docs/contributing/stack_quickref.rst

 In Phabricator, the stack can be seen in the `Revision Contents` section.
 The top of the stack (most recent change) is first in the list.

+This is also sometimes called "stack of revisions", "stack of commits" or "series of commits".

 **Example:**

 .. image:: img/example-stack.png